alok-rs/NCERT-Books-Bulk-Downloader/README.md

 ### Credit

-This Git is recent fork of the repository created by 'mayankbhagya' - https://github.com/mayankbhagya/NCERTBooks
+This Git is a recent fork of the repository created by 'mayankbhagya' - https://github.com/mayankbhagya/NCERTBooks